As of January 9th

 While the markers show a hiker, it does not mean the trail is exclusively for hikers.
 As you know, most of our trails are open to horses.
 The little directional signs on the trail number posts show which trails are closed to horses.
 We could also put up horse trail markers, but we would like to avoid sign pollution and our experience with horse riders has always been good.

-We are always short of able-bodied people to help with maintenance so if you’ve ever wanted to volunteer your time for a really good cause, we’d love to have you.
+Want to help?
+We can always use more volunteers, whether you want to do physical labor or are more the casual hiker type of person.
 Any time you can contribute is really appreciated!
 And you’ll get bragging rights for working with us!
 There is no “required” amount of time for volunteers to work.
 We are just happy to get any help we can get.
 Navigate to the “Contact Us” menu item (under “The Greenway” tab) and raise your hand!